jeroen/build-v8-static/README.md

 # Building V8

 Some dockerfiles for building libv8 on various platforms.

-Based on Jan Marvin's [v8-static](https://github.com/JanMarvin/v8-static) script for building V8 on Arch.
+The releases section in this repository has binaries as built by the GitHub actions CI.

+## How to use

-Run `docker build . -t myv8` in the source dir.
+Run `docker build . -t myv8` in any of the source dirs.
 If all goes well, the final image has `/v8-{version}.tar.xz` in the root.
 Use `docker run myv8` and then `docker cp` to copy it to your system.
+Also see the [CI workflow](https://github.com/jeroen/build-v8-static/blob/HEAD/.github/workflows/build.yml) how to do this.

-## Important notes
+## Some notes

-Because depot_tools changes all the time, this will probably only work for recent versions of V8.
-To build an older V8 version, you may have to add a step to checkout an older version of depot_tools.
-Suitable dependency versions are storted in the [DEPS](https://github.com/v8/v8/blob/master/DEPS) file in the V8 source tree for the version you are building.

-V8 pulls in a custom clang++ compiler at build time, so I think the version of g++ on your system doesn't matter.
-But it should still be using your system libcxx, which is what is important to use the library in your applications.
+Nowadays we use the V8 source code bundled with nodejs, which is more portable and already includes dependencies.
+However if you want to build from the upstream V8 git repository instead, have a look at the [11.9-final](https://github.com/jeroen/build-v8-static/tree/11.9-final) tag for examples how to do this.

 This is a minimal build without internationalization which results in a single "monolith" static library.
 Tweak the `gn gen` command to enable other features.

 Building V8 requires a lot of memory, if you get random failures, docker may be running out of memory or disk space.
+In this case try chaning the build command to `ninja -j1`.